scato/serializer/doc/Core.md

 This object takes care of the traversal.
 It can traverse both object graphs and data trees.

-To traverse the properties of an object, the Navigator uses an ObjectAccessor.
+To traverse the properties of an object, the Navigator is assisted by an ObjectAccessor.

 Visitor
 -------